 Make sure there’s a system to handle bugs and issues

-Make sure you have a dedicated system for tracking bugs and moving them to your core product team to begin working on.
+Make sure you have a dedicated project tracking software for tracking bugs and moving them to your core product team to begin working on.

 When you’re launching a product, there’s really no need to reinvent the wheel.
 A product launch template makes the process a coherent and low-stress one for you and your team since you already have an outline of what to implement with modifications to suit your situation.
 You can save time and resources by having a ready-made, actionable blueprint that’s been tried and tested during several successful launches.